-The five year discharge permit from the USEPA, which became effective March 2015, retained the strict fecal coliform effluent limits and imposed new enterococci limits.
+The five-year discharge permit from the USEPA, which became effective March 2015, retained the strict fecal coliform effluent limits and imposed new enterococci limits.
 To reliably meet these limits, funding was approved at April 2016 Special Town Meeting to replace the existing 20-year old ultraviolet (UV) disinfection system, and the two aging secondary clarifiers.
 The old UV system was outdated, parts couldn't be found, and it was operationally stretched to meet the new permit requirements.
 A construction contract was awarded in May 2017 to replace the UV and the two secondary clarifiers.
 Work on the Contract was substantially completed on June 28, 2018.
+Punch list items were completed in Fiscal Year 2019.